PierreBesson/pierre-besson.fr/_posts/2024-09-07-private-ethereum-testnet.md

 reth-bootnode-0 reth 2024-09-06T14:30:16.067500Z  INFO Canonical chain committed number=2 hash=0xd7150618d06101e7cb411a8c21e1e1aa88574e4669cea27aaba6cb149b085715 elapsed=14.25416ms
 ```

-## Deploy monitoring agent to collect metrics and logs
+## Deploy the monitoring agent to collect metrics and logs

 Additionally, you can deploy Grafana Alloy to collect metrics and logs from your cluster.
 A simple Alloy configuration (`monitoring/config.alloy`) is used to automatically scrape everything it can find and forward it to Prometheus and Loki.